qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

 Both graphics and console results will be shown in the processing results manager.

-For more information, please check the script files provided with SEXTANTE.
+For more information, please check the script files provided with Processing.
 Most of them are rather simple and will greatly help you understand how to create your own scripts.